islet-project/islet/examples/confidential-ml/README.md

 We build two simple RNN-based models,

-(1) *word prediction*:
+(1) *code generation*:
+This code generation model is currently not based on transformer models on which the state-of-the-art models such as ChatGPT rely.
+Instead, it simply works like a text classification model that takes a sentence like "write a function to add two numbers" and matches it to one of functions in a pre-defined list.
+See [this](./CODE_MODEL.md) to know instructions to play around with this model.
+If you are interested in what this model is like, see [this python script](./model-provider/model_code.py).

+(2) *word prediction*: (Note that this model is not actively supported as of now.)
 It takes three characters as input and makes a prediction of five word letter, that is, it aims to predict the following two characters.
 For example, if you type in "abo" as input, this model may output "about".
 See [this](./WORD_MODEL.md) to know instructions to play around with this model.
 If you are interested in what this model is like, see [this python script](./model-provider/model.py).

-(2) *code generation*:
-This code generation model is currently not based on transformer models on which the state-of-the-art models such as ChatGPT rely.
-Instead, it simply works like a text classification model that takes a sentence like "write a function to add two numbers" and matches it to one of functions in a pre-defined list.
-See [this](./CODE_MODEL.md) to know instructions to play around with this model.
-If you are interested in what this model is like, see [this python script](./model-provider/model_code.py).

 As these two models are not build to show how good they are in terms of ML accuracy, we think they are good enough to prove the concept of ISLET.